itzmestar/Mssql/README.md

 # Mssql
-Run a stored procedure on mssql
+Run a stored procedure on mssql database